-(CNN) -- Here's a look at what you need to know about Libya, an oil-rich country in North Africa bordering the Mediterranean Sea, Egypt, Tunisia, Algeria, Chad, Niger and Sudan.
+(CNN) -- Here's some background information about Libya, an oil-rich country in North Africa bordering the Mediterranean Sea and Egypt, Tunisia, Algeria, Chad, Niger and Sudan.

 About Libya: (from the CIA World Factbook) Area: 1,759,540 sq km (slightly larger than Alaska)

 Population: 6,244,174 (July 2014 est.)

 Median age: 27.5 years

 Ethnic groups: Berber and Arab 97%, other 3% (includes Greeks, Maltese, Italians, Egyptians, Pakistanis, Turks, Indians, and Tunisians)